 Not So Different: In Gundam vs Zeta, Kamille's Titans route gives him a final battle with Amuro; at several points during the fight, they both shout out various stock phrases (like "Why you!" and "I'll get you!") in perfect unison.

-Offhand Backhand: The Hyaku-Shiki performs a gun-based version of this if you fire its beam rifle at an enemy behind you.
+Offhand Backhand: The original Gundam and the Hyaku-Shiki perform a gun-based version of this if you fire their beam rifles at an enemy behind you.

 In Extreme Vs Full Boost, several more are introduced that perform a similar function as this, such as Rebornsnote It fires its GN Large Fin Fang instead of its Buster Rifle when shooting targets behind it and Rozen Zulunote One of its INCOM arms will detach and fire to the enemy behind it.